-The price determination for our common shares in the Public Offering and the First Rights Offering will be made by agreement between us and the underwriters based on the process for evaluating investor demand known as accelerated book-building.
-The Offering Price will be determined by us and the underwriters after the close of trading on The Nasdaq Global Market on July 18, 2018, on the basis of the number of common shares for which pre-emptive subscription rights have been exercised in the First Rights Offering, investor demand resulting from an accelerated book-building procedure, the price on The Nasdaq Global Market for our existing common shares and prevailing market conditions, as further described in the "Underwriting" section of this prospectus supplement, but in no event will the Offering Price exceed a 10% premium to the last sale price of our common shares as reported on The Nasdaq Global Market on July 16, 2018.
+The price determination for our common shares in the Public Offering and the First Rights Offering was made by agreement between us and the underwriters based on the process for evaluating investor demand known as accelerated book-building.
+The Offering Price was determined by us and the underwriters after the close of trading on The Nasdaq Global Market on July 18, 2018, on the basis of the number of common shares for which pre-emptive subscription rights were exercised in the First Rights Offering, if any, investor demand resulting from an accelerated book-building procedure, the price on The Nasdaq Global Market for our existing common shares and prevailing market conditions, as further described in the "Underwriting" section of this prospectus supplement.

-The Offered Shares for which Record Shareholders did not exercise their statutory pre-emptive subscription rights in the First Rights Offering will be available for allocation to institutional investors in the Public Offering.
+The Offered Shares for which Record Shareholders did not exercise their statutory pre-emptive subscription rights in the First Rights Offering have been available for allocation to institutional investors in the Public Offering.
 If and to the extent the underwriters do not or not fully exercise their option to purchase the Option Shares, the corresponding number of common shares will be transferred to the Company and will become our treasury shares.